Reconfigurable Four-Photon Interference among Three Nodes on a Field Deployed Metropolitan Fiber Network: Experiments and Results

 \subsection{Fusion Operation Across the Network}

-With the bi-photon source and multi-photon arrival-time synchronization fully characterized, we proceed to demonstrate the fusion operation of two Bell singlet pairs, as described in Section~II.A, across the network.
-Since this fusion operation does not require polarization analysis, and to further highlight the \textit{reconfigurability} of our network, in this experiment we retain the photons in modes \( e \) and \( f \) at UTC, while directing the photons in modes \( b \) and \( d \) to BQN and TQN, respectively, as shown in Fig.~\ref{fig:Fusion}(b).
-We begin with a local multi-photon fusion operation by retaining all 4 photons at UTC, as illustrated in Fig.~\ref{fig:Fusion}(a).
-The results of the local and network multi-photon fusion operations are presented in Fig.~\ref{fig:Fusion}(c) and Fig.~\ref{fig:Fusion}(d), respectively.
-When temporal overlap is achieved by adjusting the VDL, the HOM effect causes identical photons to bunch, thereby eliminating the two terms in the first parentheses of Eqs.~(\ref{eqn:HH}) and~(\ref{eqn:VV}).
-This results in a dip in the 4-photon coincidence counts, as observed in both the local and network fusion curves shown in Figs.~\ref{fig:Fusion}(c) and~\ref{fig:Fusion}(d).
-To further verify the presence of the 4-photon entangled state described by Eq.~(\ref{final_BS}) on the network, we fix the VDL's position at the dip of the network fusion curve shown in Fig.~\ref{fig:Fusion}(d) and project the 4 photons onto all \( 2^4 = 16 \) polarization combinations.
-The corresponding 4-photon coincidence counts are shown in Fig.~\ref{fig:Fusion}(e), with 4 pronounced peaks for \( H_b H_f V_e V_d \), \( V_b V_f H_e H_d \), \( H_b V_f H_e V_d \), and \( V_b H_f V_e H_d \), confirming the presence of the 4-photon (\( e, f, b, d \)) components in Eq.~(\ref{final_BS}).
+With the source and arrival-time synchronization characterized, we demonstrate the four-photon fusion stage described in Section~III.A across the network.
+To highlight network reconfigurability, in this experiment we retain the photons in modes \( e \) and \( f \) at UTC while routing modes \( b \) and \( d \) to BQN and TQN, respectively (Fig.~\ref{fig:Fusion}(b)).
+We first perform the fusion operation locally by retaining all four photons at UTC (Fig.~\ref{fig:Fusion}(a)).
+The local and network fusion results are shown in Figs.~\ref{fig:Fusion}(c) and~\ref{fig:Fusion}(d), respectively.
+As temporal overlap is achieved by adjusting the VDL, multi-photon interference suppresses distinguishable-path coincidence contributions, producing a dip in the measured four-fold coincidence rate.
+We interpret these dips as evidence of successful temporal overlap and indistinguishability sufficient to observe fusion-stage interference in both local and deployed-fiber configurations.

+To further characterize the polarization-dependent structure of the four-fold coincidence events at the network-fusion setting, we fix the VDL at the dip position in Fig.~\ref{fig:Fusion}(d) and record four-fold coincidences across all \(2^4=16\) polarization outcomes (Fig.~\ref{fig:Fusion}(e)).
+The corresponding four-photon coincidence counts are shown in Fig.~\ref{fig:Fusion}(e), with four pronounced peaks for \( H_b H_f V_e V_d \), \( V_b V_f H_e H_d \), \( H_b V_f H_e V_d \), and \( V_b H_f V_e H_d \), confirming the presence of the four-photon (\( e, f, b, d \)) components in Eq.~(\ref{final_BS}).
+These measurements confirm the presence of the expected four-photon coincidence components in the post-selected detection subspace and serve as a consistency check for subsequent polarization-controlled reconfigurable conditional measurements.